openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp/README.md

     -limit "<num>"             Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored.
     -m_td "<path>"               Required.
 Path to the Text Detection model (.xml) file.
     -m_tr "<path>"               Required.
 Path to the Text Recognition model (.xml) file.
-    -dt "<type>"               Required.
+    -dt "<type>"               Optional.
 Type of the decoder, either 'simple' for SimpleDecoder or 'ctc' for CTC greedy and CTC beam search decoders.
     -m_tr_ss "<value>"           Optional.
 Symbol set for the Text Recognition model.
     -tr_pt_first                   Optional.
 Specifies if pad token is the first symbol in the alphabet.
 Default is false -tr_o_blb_nm                   Optional.
 Name of the output blob of the model which would be used as model output.
 If not stated, first blob of the model would be used.